Text Messaging Strategies for Nonprofits and Churches

 Collect More Donations

-Once you incorporate texting into your outreach strategy you’ll find it improves all aspects of your organization, including fundraising.
+Once you incorporate texting into your outreach strategy you’ll find it improves all aspects of your organization, including fundraising with text to give and text to donate campaigns.
 Now, you’ll be able to share links directly to your audience that point towards online donations.

 In fact, feel free to share links on behalf of other organizations who you may partner up with during certain times of the year.